David and Simon Reuben

-David Reuben (born 1941) and Simon Reuben (born 1944) are British businessmen.
-In 2024, they were named the third-richest family in the UK by the Sunday Times Rich List, with a net worth of £24.9 billion.
+David Reuben (born 1938) and Simon Reuben (born 1941) are British businessmen.
+In 2026, they were named the second-richest family in British history by the Sunday Times Rich List, with a net worth of £27.9 billion.

 Early life and background

 The brothers were born in Bombay, British India, the sons of David Sassoon Reuben and Nancy Reuben, a Baghdadi Jewish family.
 Their father went to Bombay from Iraq to secure work in the textile industry.
 Following their parents' separation, the brothers moved to London in the 1950s with their mother, and due to the change in financial circumstances, the brothers attended state schools and lived in Islington, North London, with Simon never completing his formal education.

 Careers

 David joined a scrap metals business while Simon started out in carpets.
-Simon went on to buy out England's oldest carpet company from the receivers and made enough money from it to start investing in property, with early investments on Walton Street and the King's Road in Chelsea.
+Simon went on to buy out England's oldest carpet company J. Holdsworth & Co from the receivers and made enough money from it to start investing in property, with early investments on Walton Street and the King's Road in Chelsea.
 The brothers increased their wealth during the 1970s and 1980s in metals and property trading.